nrwl/nx-workshop/docs/lab6/LAB.md

    - its parent routing module is `apps/store/src/app/app.module.ts`

    ⚠️ **Use `--help`** with the above generator to figure out which options you need to use to enable **all** the above (See the solution if still unsure)
+   ⚠️ You may need to remove the file at `apps/store/src/app/app.routing.ts` and update the `app.module.ts` file with an empty array.
    <br /><br />

 3. **Generate a new Angular component** called `game-detail` under the above lib you created